Why I Chose to Write Instead of Chasing a "Real Job"

 A traditional job sounds simple until you calculate childcare.

-Babysitting costs would:
+Childcare costs would:

-• Consume most of the paycheck
+• Consume a large part of the paycheck

 • Require longer hours just to break even